carteras/ucssc_public/Digital Technologies - Digital Solutions/T2/argparse/week13a_argparse.md

 ## Challenges

+### Basic Challenge

+One of the problems you may face is that you will have mutually exclusive options

 ### Intermediate Challenges

 * Accept a string and capitalize it depending on optional flags, --upper, --lower, --capitalize, --title.